WebOfTrustInfo/verifiable-news/brainstorming.md

 The plugins can embed verifiable claim schema into hypertext outputs using RDFa and/or as JSON-LD through the `<script>` element.

 ### Factual Claims and OpenGraph
-The plugins can ensure that the hypertext for factual claims includes [OpenGraph](http://ogp.me) data, making factual claims shareable.
+The plugins can ensure that the hypertext for factual claims includes [OpenGraph](http://ogp.me) data, making factual claims shareable on social media.

 ### Embedding References to Factual Claims in Posts via Shortcodes
 One way to attach posts and local or remote factual claims is to embed references to factual claims into blog posts using shortcodes.
 The plugins can process the creation, editing and deletion of blog posts to process posts' dependencies on local and remote factual claims.